-BMPs for fleet or vehicle maintenance include the following:
+BMPs for vehicle and equipment maintenance include the following:

 • Plan for repair work: Schedule repairs for dry weather when possible.
 Use a vehicle maintenance area designed to prevent storm water pollution.
 Minimize contact of storm water with outside operations through berming and appropriate drainage routing.
 Consider enclosing maintenance in a building and connecting the floor drains to the sanitary sewer.
 Cover outside work areas with a permanent roof.
+If temporary work is being conducted outside, use a tarp, ground cloth or drip pans beneath the vehicle or equipment to capture all spills and drips.

-- Check for leaking oil and fluids: Park vehicles indoors or under roofs or awnings to prevent storm water from coming into contact with them.
-Vehicles parked outdoors should be inspected regularly for leaks.
+- Check for leaking oil and fluids: Park vehicles and store equipment indoors or under roofs or awnings to prevent storm water from coming into contact with them.
+Vehicles and equipment stored outdoors should be inspected regularly for leaks.
 Pans may be put under leaks to collect fluids for recycling or proper disposal.
 Don't leave drip pans or other open containers lying around.
 Vehicles or equipment to be stored outdoors for extended periods should be drained of fluids.
 The collected drips and spills must be disposed, reused or recycled properly.
 Store cracked batteries in leak proof secondary containers.
-Keep current records of all inspection and maintenance activities. - Use nontoxic or low-toxicity materials: Eliminate or reduce the use of hazardous materials by substituting non-hazardous or less hazardous materials such as: non-caustic detergents instead of caustic cleaning agents; detergent-based or water-based cleaning systems instead of organic solvent degreasers; nonchlorinated solvents like kerosene or mineral spirits instead of chlorinated organic solvents like trichloroethane or methylene chloride. - Drain oil filters before disposal: Drain excess oil in the oil filter in a funnel over the waste oil recycling container or tank.
-Do not dispose of oil filters in trashcans or dumpsters, which may leak oil and contaminate storm water. - Don't pour liquids down the drain: While inside sinks and drains are connected to the sanitary sewer system, it is possible that parts of the system are "combined" with storm sewer systems.
+Keep current records of all inspection and maintenance activities. - Use nontoxic or low-toxicity materials: Keep the number of solvents used to a minimum.
+It makes recycling easier and it reduces hazardous waste management cost.
+Eliminate or reduce the use of hazardous materials in maintenance activities by substituting non-hazardous or less hazardous materials such as: non-caustic detergents instead of caustic cleaning agents; detergent-based or water-based cleaning systems instead of organic solvent degreasers; nonchlorinated solvents like kerosene or mineral spirits instead of chlorinated organic solvents like trichloroethane or methylene chloride. - Drain oil filters before disposal: Drain excess oil in the oil filter in a funnel over the waste oil recycling container or tank.
+Do not dispose of oil filters in trashcans or dumpsters that may leak oil and contaminate storm water.
+Metal oil filters that are drained of all free liquids and taken to scrap metal yards for recycling are exempt from hazardous waste regulations. - Don't pour liquids down the drain: While inside sinks and drains are connected to the sanitary sewer system, it is possible that parts of the system are "combined" with storm sewer systems.
 Don't pour cleaning solutions, solvents or automotive fluids down the drain.
-Promptly transfer used fluids to waste containers, recycling drums or hazardous waste containers accordingly.
-Post signs at sinks to remind employees not to pour hazardous wastes down drains. - Recycle other materials: In addition to used oil, there are a number of other products left over from vehicle maintenance that can be recycled, including: degreasers, antifreeze, cleaning solutions, batteries and hydraulic fluids.
+Promptly transfer used fluids to the proper waste containers, recycling drums or hazardous waste containers accordingly.
+Post signs at sinks to remind employees not to pour hazardous wastes down drains. - Recycle materials: In addition to used oil, there are a number of other products left over from vehicle and equipment maintenance that can be recycled, including: degreasers, antifreeze, cleaning solutions, batteries and hydraulic fluids.
 Separate wastes for easier recycling.
-Keep hazardous and non-hazardous wastes separate, do not mix used oil and solvents, and keep chlorinated solvents separate from nonchlorinated solvents. - Don't wash or hose down indoor or outdoor areas or spills with water: All liquid cleaning should be done at a centralized station to ensure that solvents and residues stay in one designated area.
-Paint signs on storm drain inlets to indicate that they are not to receive liquid or solid wastes. - Buy recycled products: Buying recycled products supports the market and economics of recycling in general.
+Keep hazardous and non-hazardous wastes separate, do not mix used oil and solvents, and keep chlorinated solvents separate from nonchlorinated solvents. - Don't wash or hose down indoor or outdoor areas or spills with water: Dry clean the work area regularly.
+All liquid cleaning should be done at a centralized station to ensure that solvents and residues stay in one designated area.
+Paint signs on storm drain inlets to indicate that they are not to receive liquid or solid wastes.

+• Buy recycled products: Buying recycled products supports the market and economics of recycling in general.
 Engine oil, transmission oil, antifreeze and hydraulic fluids are available in recycled form.